 Takeaway: Using a personal loan is better than depleting your savings or emergency funds when paying for larger expenses.

 8. Wedding expenses

-Who this benefits most: Those looking to finance their wedding expenses.
+Best for: Those looking to finance wedding expenses.

 Takeaway: A personal loan can help you finance all of your wedding expenses upfront, which can help you avoid dipping into your savings or emergency fund.